 The economy continues to grow weaker despite all of the Fed, Wall St. and media propaganda to the contrary.
 The economy is growing weaker due to the deteriorating financial condition of the consumer, which is by far the biggest driver of GDP in the United States.
 The only way the policy-makers can avoid a systemic collapse is “helicopter” money printing, in which printed cash or digital currency credits is, in some manner, distributed to the populace.

 The Fed reported that non-revolving consumer debt (not including mortgage debt) hit $2.6 trillion at the end of the first quarter.
-Student loans outstanding hit a record $1.44 trillion.
+Student loans outstanding hit a record of $1.44 trillion.
 Recall that at least 40% of this debt is in some form of delinquency, default or “approved” non-pay status.
 Auto loans hit a record $1.2 trillion.
 Of this, at the very least 30% is subprime.
 A meaningful portion of the auto debt is of such poor credit quality when it’s issued that it is not even rated.
+Individuals rarely check their credit scores and have no idea what could be harming it.
+Not many know how to remove derogatory items from a credit report and leave their credit report for the banks and lenders to see.
 Credit card debt is now over $1 trillion dollars and at a record level.
 The average outstanding balance per capita is $9600 per card for those who don’t pay in full at the end of the month.
 Just counting the households with credit card debt balances, the average balance per household is $16,000.
 The average household auto loan balance for all households with a car loan is over $29,000.
+All of these loans and debts seriously affect credit ratings and then individuals wonder why they can’t get certain credit cards or mortgages, or even the best interest rates.

 The data shows a consumer that is buried in debt and will likely begin to default at an accelerating rate this year.
+Consumers are now turning to payday loans to help them make ends meet, only adding to their crippling debt.
+Some are seeking the services of National Payday Relief to consolidate their loans and make manageable payments, helping them regain control of their finances.
+Of course, there are other methods that some of the American population are turning to.
+One of these methods is selling any valuable items you might have, but no longer need, to a pawn shop, similar to Monte De Piedad for example.
+This can free up some space in your home, whilst also providing you with some quick money to help you pay off any debts you might have.
+However, consumers need to be proactive when trying to resolve their debt otherwise it will damage the whole economy as well as themselves.
 In fact, I’d call these statistics an impending economic and financial disaster.
 Credit card companies are already warning about credit charge-offs.
 Synchrony (which issues credit cards for Amazon and Walmart) reported that its credit card charge-offs would rise at least 5% in 2017.
 Capital One (Question: “What’s in your wallet?” – Answer: “Not money”) reported that credit card charge-offs soared 28% year over year for Q1.
 Synchrony, Capital One and Discover combined increased their Q1 provision for bad loans by 36% over last year’s provisions taken.

 The monthly consumer credit report last week showed a $12.4 billion increase over May.
 A $16 billion increase was expected by Wall St. Keep in mind that every month of credit expansion is another new all-time high in consumer debt.
 Credit card debt outstanding increased by $4.1 billion, which is troubling for two reasons.
 First, it’s likely that financial firms are lending to less than qualified borrowers, as evidenced by the rising credit card delinquency and charge-off rates.
 Second, given the declining household real disposable income and savings rate, it’s likely that households are using credit card debt to pay for non-discretionary expenses.
 The smaller than expected increase in credit is being attributed primarily to slower growth in auto loans.